ai-dani/water-usage-detecting-system/README.md

 Graphical Data implemented in Java and JavaFX platform to display the timely water bills that will be displayed and integrated onto an app.
 (HACKSON.txt)

-PDF File containing storyboard designs of the UI made on Adobe Xd.
+Raw Adobe Xd File containing UI design implemenetations and animations, as well as a pdf file that consolidates it

 Starter Flutter App: (note: not fully implemented due to time contraints, but learned) Team members learned how basic UI structure of Flutter using Dart Language.
 Adobe Xd can be a possible plug in to integrate UI assets into Flutter for use in future. (main.dart)